Self-Organized Pattern Formation in Geological Soft Matter: Physical mechanisms underlying mesoscale geological self-organization

 \subsection{Fluid-flow instabilities and convective processes}

-Because of the long time-scale and low speed of many geological processes, these can be modelled successfully as viscous fluids (e.g., \citeA{wollkind1982kelvin,fletcher1977folding}).
-A common mechanism for geological self-organization is physical instability resulting from fluid interactions.
-These may be categorized in terms of the instability acting.
+Because many geological processes operate on long time-scales and at low velocities, they can often be modelled as viscous fluid flows (e.g.,~\cite{wollkind1982kelvin,fletcher1977folding}).
+A common pathway to geological self-organization in such cases is a physical instability arising from fluid interactions.
+Such instabilities may be categorized by the nature of the driving mechanism.